bioXiaoheng/BallerMixPlus/README.md

 In BalLeRMix+, we introduce the optional `--findPos` and `--findBal`, as well as `--fixAlpha <abeta>`, arguments to help specify the disperson parameter in beta-binomial distributions, with a value between 0 and 1 indicating positive selection, and a value larger than 1 indicating balancing selection.
 Based on feedback from BalLeRMix users, we also added a `--minCount` argument to indicate the smallest number of allele counts in the input data, in case the user chooses to remove rare variants from the data.

-To help visualize the output, we also added an R script in the `test/` folder in case you need.
+To help generate input files for BalLeRMix and BalLeRMix+, we include a parsing script, `parse_ballermix_input.py`, along with Example 3 in the `parsing_scripts/` folder and [use instructions](parsing_scripts/readme.md).
+To help visualize the output, we also include an R script in the `test/` folder in case you need.

 Note that BalLeRMix+ does not consider multi-allelic balancing selection as does BalLeRMix_v2.2.